Wacom-Developer/sdk-for-ink-ios/samples/DrawingWithTouch/README.md

 ## Prerequisites

-You will need WILL SDK to complete this tutorial.
-For more information see Getting started with WILL SDK for iOS.
+You will need WILL SDK for ink to complete this tutorial.
+For more information see Getting started with WILL SDK for ink for iOS.

 ## Source code
 You can find the sample project in the following location: